Iseeicy/netengine5/net.bobbo.character/README.md

 # net.bobbo.character

+A Godot plugin made for BOBBO-NET's netengine5 framework.
 This plugin provides the ability to define a character and properties about them via a resource.

 ## Dependencies